raspberrypilearning/blender-marble/en/step_2.md

 --- task ---

-Adjust the view of your sphere so that it is zoomed in and rotated up slightly so that you can see the shading:
+To see the shading effect, adjust the view of your sphere so that it is zoomed in and rotated up slightly:

 ![The sphere is larger and rotated up.](images/step2-output.PNG)

 --- collapse ---
 ---
-title: Changing your view in Blender
+title: Zoom and rotate in Blender
 ---

 **Tip:** To navigate Blender using a computer mouse with a middle scroll button: